- Associate Professor

 See Professor Kingsley's recent invited talk at USC on political risk and capital flows (April 7, 2014): view minutes 5 to 28.

-Professor Kingsley has lived throughout Europe, the Middle East, and North Africa and spoke Arabic.
+Professor Kingsley lived throughout Europe, the Middle East, and North Africa where she spoke Arabic with working knowledge of Hebrew and French.
+She now lives (and skis) in Vermont.

 "-----" with B. Graham and N. P. Johnson.
 Revise & Resubmit. http://ssrn.com/abstract=2106621